Monday, August 29, 2022

 @Royal Collection

 Kensington Palace confirmed today that the Duke and Duchess of Cambridge and their three children (and dog) will be moving into Adelaide Cottage in Windsor Home Park.
-It was also announced that Prince George, Princess Charlotte, and Prince Louis will be attending Lambrook School.
+It was also announced that Prince George, Princess Charlotte, and Prince Louis will be attend Lambrook School.

 The Cambridges are expected to move into their new home before their children start school.